ponsheng/OpenMPRewriter/README.txt

 # Build

 1. Have your own llvm/clang
-2. Put this project under clang/examples
+2. Put this project under clang/examples and modify CMakeLists
-3. re-cmake and build
+3. re-cmake and build target 'OpenMPRewrite'
 4. You will find OpenMPRewrite.so under $BUILD/lib

 Once the plugin is built, you can run it using: